aplteam/Cider/docs/Cider-User-Guide.md

 #### Global configuration

 Cider may have a global configuration file that can be used to define settings that effect _all_ projects.
-It's named is `cider.json`.
+It's name is `config.json`.

 This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
 For example, for a user JohnDoe the path would be `C:\Users\JohnDoe\.cider` on Windows, on Linux it would be `/home/JohnDoe/.cider`, and on the Mac it would be `/Users/JohnDoe/.cider`.